zilishen/documentation/content/nginx/admin-guide/monitoring/diagnostic-package.md

 The NGINX diagnostic package automates the collection of the data required to troubleshoot issues in your NGINX environment.
 The package contains a [lightweight script](https://nginx.org/download/nginx-supportpkg.sh) to collect the diagnostic data required to troubleshoot your NGINX Open Source and/or NGINX Plus instance.

-The diagnostic package collects following information from the NGINX installation:
+The diagnostic package collects the following information from the NGINX installation:

-- host commands (`ps,lsof,vmstat...etc`)
+- host commands (Such as `ps`, `lsof` , `vmstat`)
 - NGINX config files
 - NGINX log files
 - NGINX service information
 - NGINX process information
-- NGINX versions, dynamically linked libraries, and NGINX Plus API endpoints (if its an NGINX Plus instance)
+- NGINX versions, dynamically linked libraries, and NGINX Plus API endpoints (If it is an NGINX Plus instance)
 - NGINX Agent logs and configs if NGINX Agent is present
 - NGINX App Protect logs and configs if NGINX App Protect is present